Buttonwoods Beach Historic District: History

 The main interest of these partners was to develop a rail link from Providence to the shore, with Buttonwoods as the terminus.
 First a horse railway was established from Apponaug to the Hill farm and then steam trains were introduced from Auburn, RI.
 This then became the Suburban Railroad servicing Rocky Point, Oakland Beach, and Buttonwoods.
 This ended in 1936 and the bridge was dismantled and the timbers were given to the BBA for the future use of bulkheads on the water front.

 In the early 1900s there was great interest in Warwick to illuminate the streets with Narragansett Electric provided street lighting paid for by the town through tax revenues.
 In 1903 the Buttonwood Beach Association petitioned the Town Council to provide such street lighting.
 The Town Council approved this petition on June 22, 1903 completing the Beach Association's dedication of the streets in Old Buttonwoods for the public and making them public highways in the Town of Warwick.

+The Providence Journal reports that the Town Council reported on November 22, 1909 that the Buttonwood Beach Association had agreed to pay for the streetlighting at Buttonwoods.
+That promise has been lost to history.
+The City of Warwick pays for streetlighting at Buttonwoods.

+In 1922, it's textile mills were temporarily shutdown by the New England Textile Strike over an attempted wage cut and hours increase.

+In March of 2020, a home in Buttonwoods was featured on the HGTV series "Beach Hunters" episode "Ocean State Forever Home" (Season 7, Episode 3).